MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/netqos/New-NetQosPolicy.md

 ThrottleRate   : 10.486 MBits/sec
 ```

-This command creates a QoS policy that matches TCP traffic sent to port 80 and rate-limits it at 80,000,000 bits per second.
+This command creates a QoS policy that matches TCP traffic sent to port 80 and rate-limits it at 10.486 MBits per second.

 ### Example 5: Create a default QoS policy
 ```